[ Skip Main Nav ]

 You can complete a communications degree online or at one of the nearly 100 University of Phoenix locations.
 However you choose to complete your associate's or bachelor's degree with a communications concentration at University of Phoenix, you'll learn from experienced faculty who hold advanced degrees and learn around the schedule that works best for you.

 While widely available, not all programs are available to residents of all states.
-Please contact an Enrollment Advisor to confirm program availability in your local area.
+Please contact an Enrollment Representative to confirm program availability in your local area.